Table of Contents

 await e.Message.RespondAsync("pong!");

-await discord.ConnectAsync();
+await builder.ConnectAsync();

 await Task.Delay(-1);